 Fortunately, all our auguries suggest Complex Games is onto a winner here.
 While much is still mired within the unreadable skeins of the future, the preview gave enough away about Chaos Gate Daemonhunters’ gameplay, story, and visuals to get us very interested indeed.
 Here are the three biggest lessons our order of prognosticars managed to glean.

 It absolutely is XCOM 2 with Grey Knights – with a couple of twists

-Since Firaxis’ excellent XCOM 2 came out in 2016 and taught literally everybody everywhere what turn-based squad tactics should look like, we’ve naturally seen a large number of games copy the core gameplay loop, structure, and overall experience to some extent.
+Since Firaxis’ excellent XCOM 2 came out in 2016 and taught literally everybody everywhere what turn-based squad tactics should look like, we’ve naturally seen a large number of games like XCOM that copy the core gameplay loop, structure, and overall experience to some extent.

 It’s an especially natural format for adaptations of Warhammer 40k – a turn-based tabletop wargame – to slip into, and XCOM’s rock-solid concept has inspired some of the better GW-licenced games, such as 2018’s Mechanicus (featuring the Adeptus Mechanicus and Necrons) and 2021’s Battlesector (pitting Blood Angel Space Marines against Tyranids).